jjzhao05/cs2-role-classifier/README.md

 ## Schema

-All features are computed separately by side, then aggregated and pivoted into side-specific columns.
-Most features are normalized by rounds played so players can be compared across demos with different lengths.
+Data is stored in long format, where each row represents a player–side observation.
+All features are computed per player per side.
+Most features are normalized by rounds played, enabling comparison across demos of different lengths.

 ### Identifiers